SINTEF-9012/DTOps/README.md

-# MADT4BC: Multi-Aspect Digital Twin for Business Continuity
+# DTOps: A Digital Twin dashboard for DevOps and TechDebt based on neodash

 ## Installation